illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2020-09-17-september-2020-board-of-commissioners/boc-mtg.md

             name: Teleconference
 ---

-- The regular monthly meeting of the Port of Alsea Board of Commissioners will be held on Thursday, September 17, 2020 @ 02:00PM via teleconference
+- The regular monthly meeting of the Port of Alsea Board of Commissioners will be held on Thursday, September 17, 2020 @ 02:00PM at the Port Shop Building on Broadway in Waldport.

 ===

 ## Related Documents
 The agenda and related documents will be posted on the [Port of Alsea Calendar](http://www.portofalsea.com/calendar) entry for this meeting.
 Contact the Port Office to request hard copies.

-## To Join the Teleconference
-- dial-in to 1-848-220-3300. (toll-free)
-- after the prompt, enter Conference ID number 1216-1947.

-## To Provide Comments
-- instructions will be given at the start of the teleconference on how and when the public can provide comments.
-- written comments can be delivered to the Port Office up to 30 minutes prior to the start of the meeting for inclusion into the record.

 ## Regular Meetings
 Regular meetings of the Port of Alsea Board of Commissioners are usually scheduled on the third Thursday of every month at 2:00 PM.
-Due to Covid-19 restrictions, the Board will be inviting the public to participate on the teleconference until further notice.
+Due to Covid-19 restrictions, the Board will be inviting the public to participate at the Port Shop Building to provide enough space for social distancing.

-Those who wish to attend the meeting but cannot do so by phone or require other accommodations should contact the Port Manager within 48 hours of the meeting.
+Those who wish to attend but require special accommodations should contact the Port Manager within 48 hours of the meeting.

 ## Contact
 Contact us with any questions, comments, or requests.